pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 - We have two ntp servers in the organization that are allowed to talk to outside time servers.
 Other ntp servers get their time data from these two servers.
 - One of our primary ntp servers is very cautiously configured to keep it from breaking by automatically updating its ntp server package without hands-on testing, but the other is more permissively configured.
 - We have a number of other ntp servers that will use our two primary servers.
+- We don't ever want virtual machines to run an ntp server.

 ## Case 1.
 Putting Organization Data in Hiera